fazaghifari/fazaghifari.github.io/_posts/2025-02-03-robust-opt.md

 This allows you to represent travel time on each road segment (graph edge) as an interval rather than a fixed value, accounting for possible variations.

 To make this more concrete, let’s consider a simple routing problem using the following graph (download [here](https://drive.google.com/file/d/1n6yxpwlt8EiIsPzBVQREe0_wQr1mue_y/view?usp=sharing)).
-Throughout this tutorial, we'll use Python and Gurobi (academic license) as our optimization solver.
+Throughout this tutorial, we'll use Python and Gurobi (academic license) as our optimisation solver.
 First, let's import the required libraries.

 ```python
 import numpy as np